elasticio/filter-component/README.md

 ## Triggers

-This component has no trigger functions.
-This means it will not be selectable as the first component in an integration flow.
+This component has no trigger functions, so it is not selectable as a trigger (first step in an integration flow).

 ## Actions